jonathanprogram2/jonathanprogram2/README.md

 # Hi there, I'm Jonathan Mirabal! 👋

 Welcome to my GitHub profile!
 I'm a passionate **Junior Software Engineer** eager to grow and make an impact in the tech industry.
-While I'm open to any entry-level opportunities to kickstart my career, I have a strong interest in **Sports Analytics**, **Artificial Intelligence (AI)**, and the **Real Estate industry**—three areas I aspire to focus on as I develop my skills further.
+While I'm open to any entry-level opportunities to kickstart my career, I have a strong interest in **Artificial Intelligence (AI)**—an area I aspire to focus on as I develop my skills further.

 ---